Angmar2722/Angmar2722.github.io/CryptoNotes/LatticeNotes/latticeNotes.md

 - Adding one randomly chosen equation to another randomly chosen equation doesn’t affect the solution of the system of the linear equations

+Using row operations to convert a matrix into reduced row echelon form is sometimes called **Gauss–Jordan elimination**.

 <br/>

 ### Challenge 3 (System of equations puzzle)